westhom/semantic_sabotage/README.md

 Some useful notes
 + Each transform has a high-level container div.
 Always refer to this with this.el as in
     ``` this.el.append(<div id=”myDiv”></div>); ```
++ Note that your div ID has to be unique.
 + To change the URL that your transform uses, set the defaultURL var
     ``` defaultURL: "http://www.youtube.com/watch?v=u02nZW0QiSE", ```
 + To make your movie start at a specific time, add a &t=0m3s argument to your URL